HAS-Tools-2023/homework-Goge7a/Homework_Submissions/Weekly_Assignments/Cheatsheet.md

+### Grade
+8/10 -- Mostly your answers are correct but some of them are not quite right (2-4).
+Also you have zero formatting on this so its very hard to read.
+At a minimum you need to have some formatting to make it easy to follow.

 1. What is Github and what is Git (and how are they different) Git is a folder that tracks changes
 Github uses the code from Git which can be distributed as repositories.